Localized Suicide Intervention Available

 He wants people to discuss their problems if they are suicidal.
 “It’s a normal feeling to have, but you have to talk about it,” he noted.

-They discussed the TALK principles of Tell, Ask, Listen and KeepSafe.
+The program uses TALK principles of Tell, Ask, Listen and KeepSafe.

 “Tell” stresses to tell someone you trust about any personal things that concern you and thoughts of suicide.
 It also encouraged creating a climate where people with mental health problems or thoughts of suicide are encouraged to tell others and receive appropriate care.